|

 Arts degree.

-My teaching philosophy
+Simply...my teaching philosophy

-is simple..."have fun while you learn."
+is..."have fun while you learn."

 I try to make my classes fun and informative for everyone regardless of

-thoroughly encouraged to express themselves with individual creativity
+thoroughly encouraged to express themselves with individual creativity,

 which is the keystone